Vonder131/SnakeGame/README.md

 ## Platforms

-It only woks on windows because it's using <windows.h> library
+It only woks on windows because of the usage of <windows.h> library

 A cross-platform version won't be available in the future :)